Black Women Are Leading The Charge To Take Back The Cannabis Industry

 Jones began her personal wellness journey by researching ways to manage pain from back injuries sustained while giving birth to her youngest daughter.
 Along the way, she discovered CBD, learning about its many uses and the ways it could be incorporated both internally and topically for pain relief.
 But when she started telling her friends and women of color about it, she found that no one had heard of it.
 “We weren't being spoken to in the industry as a whole,” she says.
 This led her to found Brown Girl Jane along with her sister Nia Jones and wellness expert Tai Beauchamp so that women of color could have access to wellness products as a solution for their health issues.

-As the green rush continues to surge and legalization makes its way across the country, Black women entrepreneurs are looking ahead at the expansion of profitable opportunities in the cannabis industry.
+As the green rush continues to surge and legalisation makes its way across the country, Black women entrepreneurs are looking ahead at the expansion of profitable opportunities in the cannabis industry.

 “We need to talk more about the ancillary opportunities that people have, more opportunities and willingness to get into the space,” says Mary Pryor, founder of Cannaclusive.
 “That can be in the form of a marketing agency.
 It can be graphic design.
 It could be accounting.
 It can be so many other things.”
 But the key to success, she adds, is doing adequate research, as well as aligning with a supportive community, whether it’s in the industry or not.
 Because, like any industry, expansion often means bigger players with bigger pockets who, as Jones says, try to overwhelm smaller businesses — in this case, Black-owned brands.